Maplewood Counseling

 Does this sound familiar?

-How can you cope better with this deep emotional pain?
 Maybe you could use to find better way of managing the pain so you can lessen the impact emotionally and otherwise.
 Understanding the source of the pain and what to do with it can help.
-Emotional pain, which is also referred to as the pain body (by Eckhart Tolle) and also referred to as old emotional pain or undigested pain, can be extremely challenging to cope with.
-This type of pain can be very intense, at times, and cause strong emotional reactions, especially in relationships.
-Pain that is “unconscious” (meaning you are unaware of the true source) can cause intense fear, sadness, anger, confusion, or another emotion that is hard to process.
+Emotional pain, which is also referred to as the “pain body” (by Eckhart Tolle) and also referred to as old emotional pain or undigested pain, can be extremely challenging to cope with.
+This type of pain can be very intense and cause strong emotional reactions, especially in relationships.
+Pain that is “unconscious” (meaning you are unaware of the true source) can cause intense fear, sadness, anger, confusion, or other unpleadsant emotions that are hard to process.
 Working through emotional pain means becoming more aware and conscious of the difference between the pain and the negative thoughts about the pain which can make things a lot worse for most people.

 error: Content is protected !!